dmartinezphd/dmartinezphd.github.io/about.md

 - How to run a successful research and consulting business

 ## Final Thought
-My greatest trait is that I am able to find solutions to problems that help gets a project "unstuck."
+My greatest trait is that I am able to find solutions to problems that help get a project "unstuck."